LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

    session_start('Site_Preferences', -expires=1440, -useLink, -useCookie)

 Add Variables to a Session
 --------------------------

 Use the ``session_addVar`` method to add a variable to a session.
 Once a variable has been added to a session its value will be restored when ``session_start`` is next called.
-In the following example a variable named ``RealName`` is added to a session named ``Site_Preferences``.
+In the following example, a variable named ``RealName`` is added to a session named ``Site_Preferences``.

 ::

    session_addVar('Site_Preferences', 'Real_Name')

 Remove Variables From a Session
 -------------------------------

 Use the ``session_removeVar`` method to remove a variable from a session.
-The variable will no longer be stored with the session and its value will not be restored in subsequent requests.
+The variable will no longer be stored with the session, and its value will not be restored in subsequent requests.
 The value of the variable in the current request will not be affected.
-In the following example a variable named ``RealName`` is removed from a session named ``Site_Preferences``.
+In the following example, a variable named ``RealName`` is removed from a session named ``Site_Preferences``.

 ::

    session_removeVar('Site_Preferences', 'Real_Name')

 Delete a Session
 ----------------